harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/container-kill.md

 <details>
 <summary>View fault usage</summary>
 <div>
-It tests an application's deployment sanity (replica availability and uninterrupted service) and recovery workflow.
+It tests an application's deployment sanity (replica availability and uninterrupted service) and recovery workflow when certain replicas are not available.
 </div>
 </details>